data-8/zero-to-data-8/content/v2/pedagogy/syllabus.md

 ## Interact links

 The primary way that material is distributed in Data 8 is via "interact links".
-These are links that, when clicked, will automatically pull new material into a students' file system on your JupyterHub, and then direct them to this new content in a live session.
+These are links that, when clicked, will automatically pull new material into a student's file system on your (the instructor's) JupyterHub, and then direct them to this new content in a live session.

 The tool that you use to do this is called [nbgitpuller](https://github.com/data-8/nbgitpuller),